wavefrontHQ/docs/pages/doc/tracing_faq.md

 ## How do I send custom span level RED metrics?

-For details on how to send span-level RED metrics using a custom tracing port, see [Instrument Your Application with Wavefront Sender SDKs](tracing_instrumenting_frameworks.html#instrument-your-application-with-wavefront-sender-sdks).
+For details on how to send span-level RED metrics using a custom tracing port, see [Instrument Your Application with Sender SDKs](tracing_instrumenting_frameworks.html#instrument-your-application-with-sender-sdks).

 ## How do I filter RED metrics using custom span tags?